 The Religion department also offers individualized programs in cooperation with other Schools and Departments of the University.
 These programs are ideal for those who wish to pursue the doctorate in a program of studies that involves two related but different fields and to teach and do research in areas demanding transdisciplinary work.
-In particular the Religion department encourages applications for interfield Ph.D.s in Religion and Politics, Religion and Philosophy, and Religion and Culture.
-Other possible interfield areas are Religion and Education, Religion and Literature, Religion and Information Science, Religion and the Arts, and Religion and Psychology.
+In particular the Religion department encourages applications for interfield PhDs in Religion and Politics, Religion and Philosophy, and Religion and Cultural Studies.
+Other possible interfield areas are Religion and Education, Religion and English, Religion and Information Science, and Religion and Psychology.

 About the Program

 Students must be approved for admission by the deans and faculty of the two fields involved in the interfield degree.

 The Interfield PhD requires a minimum of 80 units beyond the bachelor's degree.
 The distribution of the 80 units need not be equal between the two areas, but depending on the judgment of the advisors and deans, they should involve substantial work in both areas to deserve the name of an interfield degree.

 Those who have done graduate work at another institution may have up to a total of 24 units of their graduate work in both areas transferred to their degree program, depending on their appropriateness to the degree and subject to approval by the relevant advisors and deans.
 The 24 units need not be split equally between the two areas.

 Within the general guidelines of the University, the two advisors, in consultation with the student, will work out the specifics of the language or research tool requirement, qualifying examinations, and the composition of the dissertation committee.